Houstonwp/blog.HoustonPerrett.com/content/page/disclaimer.md

 Any views or opinions are not intended to malign any organization, company, or individual.

 All content provided on this blog is for informational purposes only.
 I make no representations as to the accuracy or completeness of any information on this site or found by following any link on this site.

-I will not be liable for any errors or omissions in this information nor for the availability of this information.
-I will not be liable for any losses, injuries, or damages from the display or use of this information.

-### Downloadable Files

-Any downloadable file, including but not limited to pdfs, docs, xlsx, fsx, is provided at the user’s own risk.
-I will not be liable for any losses, injuries, or damages resulting from a corrupted or damaged file.